SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 **My advice:**

-- Generative AI can only produce from what it is given, therefore it is not a suitable replacement for any human task.

 - Facts don't care about your feelings.

-- Interpreting a person's words before interpreting their intent has disasterous results.
+- Interpreting a person's words before their intent has disasterous results.

 - Treat others the way you want to be treated.